A major legacy – The first National Park in the United States

 Abundant wildlife encounters

-June marks the beginning of the peak wildlife season, making it the best time to visit Yellowstone National Park.
+June marks the beginning of the peak wildlife season, making it the best time to visit Yellowstone National Park for wildlife watching.
 A wildlife enthusiast’s paradise, the park’s unique ecosystems support a diverse and abundant range of animals.

 Yellowstone’s rivers and lakes provide habitat for various fish species, including the endangered Yellowstone cutthroat trout.
 Birdwatchers can delight in the park’s avian diversity, with over 300 species including bald eagles, ospreys and great gray owls.